 Why should I be excited by the prospect of developing ERP software?

 No two days are the same at Deacom.
 Between the variety of projects we work on across industry niches and collaboration between our own departments, you are always on your toes.
-No matter the size or significance of each project, we are directly impacting the way our customers run their businesses.
+No matter the size or significance of each project, we are directly impacting the way our customers run their businesses and the success that comes from it.
 It’s incredibly rewarding to see the difference your work is making firsthand.

 How often do employees learn new skills on the job?